thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 cutting my hair off.

 ![A wild new hair appears](http://i.imgur.com/4E2h7yo.jpg "Pic taken by haidresser when I was done.
 Never shared before since I didn't really like it too much.
 Shared here for its historical value and magic.")
+##### Pic taken by haidresser when I was done.
+Never shared before since I didn't really like it too much.
+Shared here for its historical value and magic.

 Luckily, I loved my new haircut.
 It was weird in the beginning, mostly since my face looked a bit different given its new frame.
 I also struggled with some